Faculty and Staff

 Dr. Li is one of the research faculty advisors in Remote Sensing and Hydrology.
 Her research is specialized in remote sensing, precipitation error analysis, image processing, hydrologic modeling, GISbased modeling of watershed-scale processes.

-Dr. Liu is one of the pre-trainee mentors.
+Dr. Liu is one of the research faculty advisors and one of the pre-trainee mentors.
 Her research specialty is in Graph Theory, Combinatorics, Algebraic Topology.

 Dr. Lopez is one of the research faculty advisors in Civic Engineering.
 Her research interest is in developing methods to ascertain the impacts climate variability has on long-term surface and subsurface water, water storage, ecosystems and water quality using novel modeling techniques and the integration of advanced observation data.
 Performing modeling studies with the inclusion of local sustainable technologies using both physically-based and conceptually-based hydrologic